The parable may not cover the titled theological dispute in detail, but many interpreters believe it does. So let’s explore.

 Here are the other three.

-Rocky: the Greek literally says “on the rock,” but the context is soils, so most translators have the words “rocky soil.”
+Rocky: the Greek literally says “on the rock,” but the context is soil, so most translators have the words “rocky soil.”
 In any case, someone believed for a while with joy in his heart, but his heart was shallow so the word did not sink down roots, so in times of testing the plant dries up.
 Is the person truly saved or seemed to be saved but were really not?
 The answer depends on an interpreter’s starting point.

 Those who believe in “once saved, always saved” would claim the person was never saved in the first place, or else his roots would have gone deep enough to preserve the plant from withering away during testing and temptations.
 In contrast, a conditional security interpreter would say he was saved for a while and had joy in his heart because of salvation, but then trials and temptations weakened his inner endurance, so he walked away out of own free will.